 The answer to that question is personal.
 Each of us is different, our bodies are unique, and the way we respond to products varies.
 We suggest you review the various forms’ benefits and then try those that best meet your needs.

-If increasing your magnesium is a primary goal, we think the absorption of citrate, chloride, and malate make them good alternatives.
+If increasing your magnesium is the primary goal, we think the absorption of citrate, chloride, and malate make them solid alternatives.
 If you need larger doses of magnesium, lactate may be your best option.
-Sore muscles, sulfate is your best choice.
-Stressed, anxious, or depressed, and we recommend citrate.
+For sore muscles, sulfate is your top choice.
+If you’re stressed, anxious, or depressed, we recommend citrate.

 Additional considerations when choosing your magnesium supplement:

-- Look for products that are manufactured in a certified cGMP facility (Good Manufacturing Practices)
+- Look for products manufactured in a certified cGMP facility (Good Manufacturing Practices)

 - Look for companies and brands that have independent third-party testing such as NSF, Informed Choice, or Safe for Sport certifications